goodguyry/dotfiles/README.md

 Available options:
 * `preferences` - Sets system-wide macOS preferences. **Read through the [macos file](scripts/macos) to know what settings and applications will be impacted before executing the file**.
+* `gitconfig` - Sets up the global .gitconfig file.
+This is automatically run during git setup, but can be run independently.

 ```shell
 dotfiles run preferences